 Cycling

 Biking just to get around is already perfect, but here’s a few routes if you wanna make a day out of it.
 I rented a bike from the nearest shop, but you usually get a clunky cruiser better suited for slow city rides than going out of town… don’t make that mistake if you’re biking more than 10km in a day!
 Find a nicer bike shop that will rent you a solid gravel bike or road bike.
+I rented a touring bike from Baisikeli and it was perfect.

 Havneringen (The Harbour Circle)** an easy loop that takes you through Copenhagen’s most interesting neighborhoods.
 I can think of no better way to get oriented with the city, and you can do it in under an hour on a Donkey bike.